 In addition to the inherited ataxias, cerebellar degeneration is caused by a variety of acquired conditions including prion disease, HIE, nutritional deficiency, and inherited metabolic diseases.

-DNA analysis in FRDA shows GAA trinucleotide repeat expansion of the frataxin (FXN) gene on chromosome 9q21.
+DNA analysis in FRDA shows GAA trinucleotide repeat expansion of the frataxin (FXN) gene on chromosome 9q21, which silences the gene.
 The product of this gene is a mitochondrial matrix protein which is involved in iron homeostasis.
 This suggests that FRDA is due to mitochondrial dysfunction and oxidative stress.
 FRDA may also result from mutations of one allele of the frataxin gene in association with GAA expansion of the other allele.
 Nutritional deficiency of the antioxidant vitamin E causes similar spinal cord lesions.
 A hereditary form of ataxia with vitamin E deficiency is caused by mutations of the alpha-tocopherol transfer protein.

 Autosomal dominant spinocerebellar ataxias (ADSCAs).
 There is no other group of neurodegenerative diseases with the clinical and pathological diversity of the ADSCAs.
 This diversity is even more impressive considering that all these diseases have a common underlying molecular defect, namely CAG triplet expansion.
 If the expansion lies in a coding sequence, it is translated into a polyglutamine (polyQ) stretch of the affected protein.
 Similar to Huntington’s disease (which is also caused by CAG repeats), the ADSCAs show the phenomenon of anticipation, i.e. lengthening of the CAG repeat with earlier onset and more severe disease in successive generations.
 The expansion occurs more often with paternal transmission.